Managing Your Diabetes

 Type 1 Diabetes

 Type 1 diabetes results from the body’s failure to produce insulin, the hormone that “unlocks” the cells of the body, allowing glucose to enter to produce energy.
 People with type 1 diabetes cannot make any insulin and must take insulin shots as well as engage in daily physical activity and healthy eating.
 Type 1 diabetes usually occurs before the age of 30.
-It is estimated that 5-10% of Americans who are diagnosed with diabetes have type 1
+It is estimated that 5-10% of Americans who are diagnosed have type 1 diabetes.

 Type 2 Diabetes

-Type 2 diabetes results from insulin resistance ( a condition in which the body fails to properly use insulin) combined with, in some cases, a lack of ability to produce insulin.
+Type 2 diabetes results from insulin resistance (a condition in which the body fails to properly use insulin) combined with, in some cases, a lack of ability to produce insulin.
 People with type 2 diabetes use daily physical activity and healthy eating to manage their diabetes and in some cases use diabetes pills or insulin, or diabetes pills and insulin.
 Most Americans who are diagnosed with diabetes have type 2 diabetes.

 Gestational Diabetes